sbelectronics/eta-3400/README.md

 The gerbers are present in the gerbers directory.

 * gerbers/v-0.2-initial ..
 This was my initial order, sent to jlcpcb, to make the boards used in the video.

+## Resources and Acknowlegements

+* The [ET-3400 group](https://groups.io/g/ET-3400) is a great resource, and several people there were helpful and supportive of this project.